adamsilver/fdpb/03-book-a-flight.md

 #### Supporting Endonyms And Common Typos

 Some people refer to countries by different names.
 For example, Germany is sometimes referred to as Deutschland.
 An alternative name for a place is called an endonym.
+We can follow principle 5, *Offer choice*, by letting users type an endonym.

-To allow users to type an endonym, we first need store it somewhere.
+To do this, we first need store it somewhere.
 We can put the endonym inside a data attribute on the `<option>` element.

 ```HTML
 <select>